Common-Message Broadcast Channels with Feedback in the Nonasymptotic Regime: Stop Feedback: System Model

 \end{enumerate} \end{definition} The maximum number of codewords with average length $\ell$ and error probability not exceeding $\epsilon$ is denoted by

-\begin{remark} VLSF codes require a feedback link from each decoder to the encoder.
+Some remarks on Definition~\ref{def:VLSFcode} are in order.
+VLSF codes require a feedback link from each decoder to the encoder.
 This feedback consists of a $1$-bit ``stop signal'' per decoder which is sent by decoder $k$ at time~$\tau_k$.
 The encoder continuously transmits until all decoders have fed back a stop signal.
 Hence, the blocklength is $\max_k \tau_k$.
-Note also that, differently from the full-feedback case, the encoder output at time $n$ depends on the message and on the common randomness $U$, but does not depend on the past output signals $\{Y_k^{n-1}\}$.
-It is also independent of the stop signals received before time $n$.
+Note also that, differently from the full-feedback case, the encoder output at time $n$ depends on the message and on the common randomness $U$, but does not depend on the past output signals $\{Y_k^{n-1}\}$ and it is also independent of the stop signals received before time $n$.
+The stop signals are also only available at the encoder but not at the other decoders.
+This implies that $\tau_{k}$ and $g_{k,\tau_{k}}$ depend only on the common randomness $U$ and on the output sequence $Y_{k}^{\tau_{k}}$, but does not depend on $\{\tau_{ k'}\}_{ k' \not= k}$.
+Allowing the encoder output at time $n$ to depend on the previously received stop signal may yield to a faster convergence to capacity than what reported in this paper.
+From a practical perspective, however, this dependency complicates the design of the encoder and the decoders.
+Specifically, the encoder may need to use multiple codebooks depending on which stop signals are received and the decoders need to detect when the encoder switches between codebooks.

+Note also that our definition of average blocklength~\eqref{eq:avg_blocklength_const} is inherently ``encoder-centric''.
+An alternative, decoder-centric approach would be to require that $\max_k\E{\tau_k} \leq \ell$.
+Under such an alternative definition, the zero-dispersion result from~\cite{Polyanskiy2011} continues to hold.

-\end{remark} \begin{remark} The RV $U$ serves as common randomness between the transmitter and all receivers, and enables the use of randomized codes~\cite{Lapidoth1998}.
+The RV $U$ serves as common randomness between the transmitter and all receivers, and enables the use of randomized codes~\cite{Lapidoth1998}.
+As for the proof of~\cite[Th.~3]{Polyanskiy2011}, randomized codes are necessary to prove our achievability bound.
+This is because we need to prove the existence of a code simultaneously satisfying \eqref{eq:avg_blocklength_const} and \eqref{eq:def_prob_error}.
+Note that the classic random-coding argument would allow us to establish the existence of a deterministic VLSF-code (a VLSF-code with $|\mathcal{U}|=1$) satisfying only one of the constraints.
 To establish the bound on the cardinality of $U$ provided in Definition~\ref{def:VLSFcode}, one can proceed as in \cite[Th.~19]{Polyanskiy2011} and use Caratheodory theorem to show that $|\mathcal{U}|\leq K+2$.
-This bound can be further improved to $|\mathcal{U}|\leq K+1$ by using the Fenchel-Eggleston theorem \cite[p.~35]{Eggleston} in place of Caratheodory theorem. \end{remark}
+This bound can be further improved to $|\mathcal{U}|\leq K+1$ by using the Fenchel-Eggleston theorem \cite[p.~35]{Eggleston} in place of Caratheodory theorem.